Improving Brain Tumour Care surveys share your experiences and help create change

 Back to the top

-Nothing you’ve done or could’ve avoiding doing would have stopped an ependymoma from growing.
+There is nothing you or your child have done, or could’ve avoiding doing, that would have stopped an ependymoma from growing.

 As with any brain tumour, we aren’t sure why they begin to develop, although research is helping us to understand some of the risk factors involved.